 DIY or Call a Handyman?

 Swapping a GFCI outlet is technically a homeowner-legal task in Arizona.
-The wiring is straightforward: black to brass (LINE), white to silver (LINE), ground to green.
-Nevertheless, here's what catches DIYers: GFCI outlets have LINE and LOAD terminals.
+The straightforward: black to brass (LINE), white to silver (LINE), ground to green.
+Still, here's what catches DIYers: GFCI outlets have LINE and LOAD terminals.
 Wire the incoming power to LOAD instead of LINE, and the outlet won't trip — silently defeating the safety protection.
 If you're not sure which wires are LINE (incoming) vs. LOAD (downstream), let us handle it.
 A $35 professional install beats a $0 DIY that doesn't actually protect you.

 Frequently Asked Questions